HOW TO GAIN AUTHORIZATION?

 Neurology in Denmark

-There are currently about 300 neurologists in Denmark.
-The average Danish working week is 37 hours and the starting salary for a specialist doctor is about 53.000 DKK (which adds up to an annual income of about 85.200 EUR).
+The average Danish working week is 37 hours and the starting salary for a specialist doctor is about 113 000 EUR yearly (including pension benefits).
 The need for neurologists has increased through the years, and the demand is expected to continue.

 Neurologists in Denmark mainly work in hospitals, but a few neurologists also work within private practices.
 You will therefore have several work options in Denmark: practising as a medical specialist, staff specialist or consultant at neurological and clinical neuro-physiological departments.
 In Denmark the neurological specialty is independent and covers diagnostics, treatment, and prevention of organic diseases in the central and peripheral nervous system and muscle diseases in the neuro-muscular passage.
 Around the country there are different neurological research centres that work with more or less specialised neurological aspects.
 There is the DNC, which seeks to strengthen the development of new treatments of brain diseases and to increase knowledge about how the brain functions, Hammel Neurocenter, which is a specialized neurorehabilitation hospital and the Danish Dementia Research Centre, which strives towards preventing dementia and to create better life quality for patients diagnosed with dementia, their relatives, and caregivers.